 This version of broccoli rice casserole is full of good things like fresh broccoli and brown rice, because my theory is that the more good things you eat at your meal the more Easter candy it cancels out.

 Things you need for a Healthy Broccoli and Rice Casserole include:

 - fresh broccoli!

 - low fat cheese

 My recipe starts with homemade cream of mushroom soup which actually deserved a post of it’s own – someday I’ll get to that.
 Please don’t think I’m crazy for making my own cream of mushroom soup.
 It’s so easy and calls for only the most basic of things like flour and milk.
 Plus it only takes 15 minutes.

 You could buy the canned condensed soup too if that’s more your speed.
 But the homemade was so fresh and creamy and I want to eat it for lunch every day this week.

-So let’s do broccoli and rice casserole for the Easter table.
+Let’s do broccoli and rice casserole for the holiday table.
 And let’s do our best to not explode it all over the kitchen.

 - 2 cups low sodium chicken broth

 - 1 cup uncooked brown rice